-- 1. Quantitative: Eligibility for most financial aid requires at least half-time enrollment, per regular semester.
-A student must successfully complete 2/3 of attempted coursework at the current level.
+- 1. Quantitative: A student must successfully complete at least 66% of attempted coursework.
 Withdrawals, incompletes, repeated courses, failure grades, and transfer hours count as attempted coursework.
 Noncredit and audit courses are not included in course load.
-Note: Completion rates are not rounded up. - 2.
-Qualitative: To maintain eligibility, a student must maintain the minimum cumulative GPA of 2.0.
-Transfer credit will not be included in qualitative work evaluated for SAP.
-Only credits earned at MBTS are used to calculate GPA. - 3.
-Maximum Time frame: A student may not exceed a maximum number of attempted hours in any program even if aid was not received during the current term or prior terms.
-For master's programs, MBTS defines the maximum time frame as 150% of the published number of credit hours for the student's declared degree program.
-Once the student reaches the maximum time frame allowed, the student is ineligible to receive financial aid.
+Completion rates are not rounded up. - 2.
+Qualitative: To maintain eligibility, a student must maintain a minimum cumulative GPA of 2.0. - 3.
+Maximum Time frame: A student may not exceed the maximum number of attempted hours in any program even if aid was not received during the current term or prior terms.
+The maximum time frame is 150% of the published number of credit hours for the student's declared degree program.
+Once the student reaches the maximum time frame allowed, the student is ineligible to receive Federal Student Aid.
 Students may appeal on the basis of coursework not applicable to the current degree program.